released/M480BSP_FMC_VECMAP/README.md

 ![image](https://github.com/released/M480BSP_FMC_VECMAP/blob/main/ICP_Config.jpg)

+4. use terminal digit 1 , to jump to another vector

+- if under vector : 0x00 , will jump to vector : 0x40000

+- if under vector : 0x40000 , will jump to vector : 0x00

-4. below is log file ,
+5. below is log file ,

 BANK1